Warbo/chriswarbo-net/unfinished/env_vars.md

 #### Logging ####

-A simple example is logging, where a library might choose *when* and *what* to log, but the caller decides *how* to handle log messages.
+A simple example of dependency injection is logging, where a library might choose *when* and *what* to log, but the caller decides *how* to handle log messages.

-There are two ways to achieve this purely using lexical scope: we could write our entire application inside the body of a function, which accepts a logger as
+There are two ways to achieve this purely using lexical scope.
+We could write our entire application inside the body of a function, which accepts a logger as
 argument: